initialed85/initialed85.github.io/content/posts/how-to-write-code-like-a-dinosaur.md

 Java is like C for me; I've done very little of it personally and professionally, I was once taught it and deemed competent but I've forgotten basically all of that.

-Interesting, it seems to be the heaviest when running the template code- could be a byproduct of my lack of understanding on the correct way to write Java.
+Interestingly, it seems to be the heaviest when running the template code- could be a byproduct of my lack of understanding on the correct way to write Java.

+Practically it's quite verbose and while not really apparent with the small bit of template code for this project, it seems like it can be quite an art to juggle JRE and various other dependencies.

 ### Lua

-I had to add Lua because my Dad (a C coder from way back) constantly bangs on about it; we'd had many light arguments about I thought Lua was garbage (based on a brochure review and no practical experience) and so I had to get some real experience with it.
+I added Lua because my Dad (a C coder from way back) constantly bangs on about it; we've had many light arguments about wherein I suggest
+Lua is garbage (based on a brochure review and no practical experience) and so I needed to get some real experience with it.

 As far as I can tell:

 - Integrates well with C
 - Has next to no standard library
+- Has no built-in support for sockets (need external `luasocket` library)
-- Has no support for threads (just coroutines and you need to write your own dispatcher)
+- Has no built-in support for threads (just coroutines and you need to write your own dispatcher)
-- The C-to-Lua interface (stack-based) needs care when achieving function interfaces because you just push variables onto the stack (making it real easy to build an inconsistent returned interface for your varying code paths within a function)
+- The C-to-Lua interface (stack-based) needs care when achieving function interfaces because you just push values onto a stack (making it real easy to build an inconsistent returned interface for your varying code paths within a function); `luasocket` is an example of this causing bad interfaces

 ### Python

-I'm very comfortable with Python, it's the language that I've done most of my professional coding with; however as with Go, the way I write it is probably not how a pure Pythonista would.
+I'm pretty comfortable with Python, it's the language that I've done most of my professional coding with; however as with Go, the way I write it is probably not as Pythonic as a serious Python developer.

 ### Rust

 I have written almost zero Rust and I would absolutely love to write more (I just don't have an excuse, or didn't, until now).

-It looks like it has an incredibly steep learning curve but for how low-level it is (I guess it feels like a competitor to C) it can be impressively terse.
+It looks like it has an incredibly steep learning curve but despite how low-level it is (it feels like it's trying to solve the same problem as C) it can be impressively terse.

 This is the language I will be trying to learn the most about in the near future.

-Simply getting the template code for this project to share a socket safely between the main thread and the background thread took me days;
-the takeway ended up being this:
+Simply getting the template code for this project to share a socket safely (at least as far as the borrow-checker is concerned) between the main thread and the background thread took me days; the takeaways ended up being this:

 ```rust
 // wrap a socket in an atomic reference counter; note the cool error handling